-A newly released piece of footage of off-duty secret British communications staffers, from the MI6 at Whaddon Hall, has been donated to the Bletchley Park Trust.
-This film is only known wartime footage of any site linked to Bletchley Park.
+A piece of footage of off-duty secret British communications staffers, from the MI6 at Whaddon Hall, was donated to the Bletchley Park Trust.
+This film is the only known wartime footage of any site linked to Bletchley Park.

 What appears to be a home movie reel shows young people playing soccer and cricket, sunbathing, smiling and making faces.
 The subtitles reveal one man asking "What... what time is our party?"

 However, they were far from young carefree British.
 These were off-duty secret British communications staffers, linked to code-breakers who decrypted German ciphers and helped the Allies win the Second World War.